Jetstream Express

-Jetstream Express is a former British airline based at Blackpool International Airport.
+Jetstream Express is small regional British airline based at Blackpool International Airport.

-Jetstream Express was operated by Jetstream Executive Travel Limited.
-The airline began flights in May 2007 with several flights per week from Blackpool International Airport to Belfast City airport, Southampton Airport and Aberdeen Airport, aimed at both business and leisure travellers.

-Flights to Belfast started on 8 May 2007 with ten flights each week.
-Flights to Aberdeen started on 4 June 2007 with five flights each week.
+Jetstream Express was the trading name of Jetstream Executive Travel Ltd. scheduled operations.
+The airline began flights on 8 May 2007 with several flights per week from Blackpool International Airport to Belfast City airport (ten flights each week), Southampton Airport, aimed at both business and leisure travellers.
+Flights to Aberdeen started on 4 June with five flights each week.
 Flights to Southampton were due to start on 2 July 2007.

-Its fleet consisted of four BAe Jetstream 31 (J31).
+The fleet consisted of four BAe Jetstream 31 (J31).

-In June 2007 a notice appeared on the Jetsteam Express website stating: "With immediate effect, Jetstream Express have ceased operating the routes to Blackpool, Aberdeen, Southampton and Belfast", adding that all flights were withdrawn as the routes have not proved viable.
+In June 2007 a notice appeared in the company website stating "With immediate effect, Jetstream Express have ceased operating the routes to Blackpool, Aberdeen, Southampton and Belfast", adding that all flights were withdrawn as the routes have not proved viable.